dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		sed -i -E 's/(>.+)( \[query=.+)/\1@pg_uq/' $i
 		done

-	After it is done, you can verify if the format is the correct.
+	After it is done, you can verify if the format is correct.

 		grep ">" 4471.fna

 * Now, all these alignments are ready for ML tree inference

 	Because of time restrictions, we are not going to run all `348` trees.
 I ran this previously.
 As we learned before, I use IQ-Tree for this.
-I run the following command for each tree.
-This is so that you know what I did.
+I run the following command for each tree so that you know what I did.

 		iqtree -m MFP -s [alignment] -T 4 --seqtype DNA #Do not run this